Accelerating Approximate Thompson Sampling with Underdamped Langevin Monte Carlo: RELATED WORKS

 Beyond its well-known application in MABs, TS has broader implications in the domain of reinforcement learning.
-Specifically, it has been further validated in various contexts such as in combinatorial bandits \cite{wang2018thompson, perrault2020statistical}, contextual bandits \cite{agrawal2013thompson, xu2022langevin, chakraborty2023thompson}, linear Markov Decision Processes \cite{ishfaq2023provable}, and linear quadratic controls \cite{kargin2022thompson}, etc.
+Specifically, it has been further validated in various contexts such as in combinatorial bandits \citep{wang2018thompson, perrault2020statistical}, contextual bandits \citep{agrawal2013thompson, xu2022langevin, chakraborty2023thompson}, linear Markov Decision Processes \citep{ishfaq2023provable}, and linear quadratic controls \citep{kargin2022thompson}, etc.

-\textbf{Langevin Monte Carlo} becomes notable for convergence analysis in overdamped forms under strong log-concavity \cite{Alain17}, achieving \(O(d/\epsilon^2)\) complexity for \(\epsilon\) error in Wasserstein-2 distance.
-This result was further extended to the stochastic gradient version \cite{dalalyan2019user}.
-A similar convergence result, but based on the Total Variation metric, was achieved by \cite{dk17}.
-Furthermore, LMC was shown to offer theoretical guarantees for handling multi-modal distributions in \cite{Maxim17}.
+\textbf{Langevin Monte Carlo} becomes notable for convergence analysis in overdamped forms under strong log-concavity \citep{Alain17}, which achieves \(O(d/\epsilon^2)\) complexity for \(\epsilon\) error in 2-Wasserstein (W2) distance.
+This result was further extended to the stochastic gradient version \citep{dalalyan2019user}.
+A similar convergence result, but based on the Total Variation metric, was achieved later \citep{dk17}.
+Furthermore, LMC was shown to offer theoretical guarantees for handling multi-modal distributions in \citet{Maxim17}.

-To expedite convergence, \cite{cheng2018underdamped} delved into the non-asymptotic convergence of the ULMC, revealing a computational complexity of $O(\sqrt{d}/\epsilon)$ to obtain $\epsilon$ error in W2.
-For the related Hamiltonian Monte Carlo, \cite{mangoubi2017rapid} demonstrated that the convergence rate depends quadratically on the condition number.
-This result was significantly improved by \cite{Chen_Vempala} using an elegant geometric approach, achieving a linear convergence rate.
-Further insights into the numerical analysis of the leapfrog scheme were provided by \cite{chen2020fast} and \cite{Mangoubi18_leapfrog}.
-Some works have concentrated on improving sampling efficiency and accuracy by utilizing control variates \cite{zou2018stochastic, zou2018subsampled, zou2019stochastic}.
-For multi-modal distributions, replica exchange Langevin Monte Carlo \cite{chen2018accelerating, deng2020} and adaptive importance sampling \cite{awsgld, icsgld} were studied for improved balance and bias correction.
+To expedite convergence, \citet{cheng2018underdamped} delved into the non-asymptotic convergence of the ULMC, revealing a computational complexity of $O(\sqrt{d}/\epsilon)$ to obtain $\epsilon$ error in W2.
+For the related Hamiltonian Monte Carlo, \citet{mangoubi2017rapid} demonstrated that the convergence rate depends quadratically on the condition number.
+This result was significantly improved by \citet{Chen_Vempala} using an elegant geometric approach, achieving a linear convergence rate.
+Further insights into the numerical analysis of the leapfrog scheme were provided by \citet{chen2020fast} and \citet{Mangoubi18_leapfrog}.
+Some works have concentrated on improving sampling efficiency and accuracy by utilizing control variates \citep{zou2018stochastic, zou2018subsampled, zou2019stochastic}.
+For simulations of multi-modal distributions, the replica exchange Langevin Monte Carlo \citep{chen2018accelerating, deng2020} ran multiple chains at different temperatures to balance exploration and exploitation; adaptive importance sampling algorithms \citep{awsgld, deng2022interacting} were studied to simulate from an adaptively modified landscape to address the local trapping issue and further employed the importance weights to correct the bias.

-\section{Problem Setting}
+\section{PROBLEM SETTING}

 MABs are classical frameworks for modeling the trade-off between exploration and exploitation in sequential decision-making problems.
 Formally, MABs consist of a set of arms $\mathcal A=\left\{1, 2, \cdots, K\right\}$, each associated with an unknown reward distribution.
 At each round $n$ ($n = 1, 2, \cdots, N$), the agent selects an arm $A_n\in \mathcal A$ and receives a random reward ${\mathcal R}_{a, n}\in \mathbb R$ sampled from the corresponding unknown reward distribution.
 Multiple rewards received from playing the same arm repeatedly are identically and independently distributed (i.i.d.) and are statistically independent of the rewards received from playing other arms.